 5) I do not see the point of defining a "diffusion mean free path" as in eq.
 22. It is not physically meaningful, as the physical interpretation of "diffusions" does not imply the concept of a propagating wave.

-The definition is only physically meaningful for low-frequency diffusons which may be “marginally propagating”.
+The definition is only physically meaningful for low-frequency diffusons, which may be “marginally propagating.”
 By using Eq.
-(22) we are able to note that the lowest frequency modes in our models have diffuson MFPs between the lattice constant and the supercell size.
-This supports the notion that the lowest-frequency modes in our systems are “marginally propagating”.
+(22), we note that the lowest frequency modes in our models have diffuson MFPs between the lattice constant and the supercell size.
+This finding supports the notion that the lowest-frequency modes in our systems are “marginally propagating”.
 Please note that Eq.
 (22) has been used in previous studies to estimate MFPs of diffusons to demonstrate marginal propagation [4,6].

-In page 6, Voigt should be written without "h"!
+6) In page 6, Voigt should be written without "h"!

-Thanks for pointing this out!
-This has been corrected and highlighted in red.
+Thanks for pointing out this error, which has been corrected.